A Detailed Guide to Amazon Accounting for FBA Sellers

 A cash flow forecast is a tool you can use to better plan for the future.

-Unlike your P&L and balance sheet, it is a more hands on report, where you can model best case, moderate, and worst-case scenarios.
+Unlike your P&L and balance sheet, it is a more hands-on report where you can model best-case, moderate, and worst-case scenarios.

 We recommend that most businesses create cash flow forecasts at least once a quarter.
 You may want to do this more often if your business is prone to volatility or you are in uncertain times – like a global recession and pandemic.